Reading Time: 7 minutes

 His iconic “practice” rant in 2002 became symbolic of his complex relationship with the game and the media, highlighting his defiance and independence.

-Towards the latter stages, considering that he seemed to be diminishing as a player generally, it would have been logical for him to allow more promising players to have a large share of the ball, but this was not something he was pleased to do.
+Towards the latter stages, considering that he seemed to be diminishing as a player generally, it would have been logical for him to allow more promising players to have a large share of the ball, but Iverson doesn’t stay on the bench for no one.

-The 2004 Olympics in Athens was another blemish on Iverson’s career.
+The 2004 Olympic Games in Athens were another blemish on Iverson’s career.
 The Dream Team was supposed to bounce back after their disappointing sixth-place finish at the 2002 FIBA World Championship.

 Despite boasting a roster filled with NBA superstars, including Iverson, Tim Duncan, and LeBron James, the US basketball team suffered surprising losses to Puerto Rico and Lithuania in the preliminary rounds.
 These defeats raised concerns about the team’s cohesion and chemistry.
 They later went on to lose to Argentina in the semis.